zining2004/LifeHack-2024/README.md

 nodes.csv - crime hotspots (local maximum) of every cluster, used to construct the patrol path

-hack.r - generate weather data and then used to cluster crime incidents and generate the nodes.csv and atlcrime_weather.csv files
+hack.qmd - generate weather data and then used to cluster crime incidents and generate the nodes.csv and atlcrime_weather.csv files

-app.r - Shiny app that allows users to input values and predicts crime probability.
+app.R - Shiny app that allows users to input values and predicts crime probability.

 patrolpath.py - to generate the heatmap based on the number of crimes